CecileRottner/BranchPrice_UCP/doc/dyn_prog_SUSD.md

 The algorithm is implemented for any unit i.
 The set of dynamic programming states consists in couples (t, b), for t in {1, ..., T} and b in {0,1} indicates whether unit i is start-up (b=1) or shuts-down (b=0).

 A transition from (t, 0) to (t',1) means that unit i is up at time t-1, shuts down at time t, remains down from t to t'-1 and starts up and time t'.
+The cost of such a transition corresponds to the starts-up cost at time t' (after being down from time t to t').

 Similarly, a transition from (t, 1) to (t',0) means that unit i is down at time t-1,  starts up at time t, remains up from t to t'-1 and shuts down and time t'.
+The cost of such a transition correspond to the fixed cost for being up of unit i.

 Therefore, a transition (t, 0) to (t', 1) is not allowed if t' - t < l (where l is the minimum down time).
 Similarly, a transition (t, 1) to (t', 0) is not allowed if t' - t < L (where L is the minimum up time).